 cy.axeWatcherFlush();

 });You're all done.
 Run your component tests and check your results.
-Please note @axe-core/watcher only runs in Chrome and should only be used in Cypress run mode.
+Please note @axe-core/watcher only runs in Chrome for Testing or Chromium and should only be used in Cypress run mode.
 It may be used with --headless=new or --headed (for example, cypress run --headed --browser=chrome-for-testing --component).